 While GSHK does not provide legal advice, our staff will be happy to share our business experience.
 Alternatively, you can contact practicing solicitors for independent legal advice.

 *Note: GSHK is not an employment agency.
-We specialize in incorporation matters while we understand non-local clients may require comprehensive guidance and support.
+We specialize in Hong Kong Company Formation and accounting service.
+However, we understand non-local customers may require comprehensive guidance and support.
 Hence, we’d be happy to answer any of your questions so you can focus to develop your business.

 Retirement Fund in Hong Kong

 What are your obligations if you hire staff in Hong Kong?

 After you register a Hong Kong company, there are some regulations and common practice in Hong Kong you need to be aware of.
 For example, MPF enrolment is one of employers’ obligations.

 Due to the low birth rates in Hong Kong, the Government has introduced the Mandatory Provident Fund in Hong Kong.
 Employers and employees are each required to make regular mandatory contributions of 5% of the employee’s relevant income to an MPF scheme for every contribution period.
 The current minimum and maximum relevant income level are $7,100 and $30,000 per month respectively.